 -

 - Do nothing.
-You will be enrolled in Harris County’s SilverScript plan and be disenrolled from your other Medicare Advantage plan or Medicare prescription drug plan.
+You are enrolled in Harris County’s SilverScript plan and unenrolled from your other Medicare Advantage plan or Medicare prescription drug plan.

 - Opt out of Harris County’s SilverScript plan by the date listed in your letter.
 Please make sure you have creditable prescription drug coverage or you will be at risk of the Part D Late Enrollment Penalty from CMS.*